 Asthma is responsible for more than 6,000 hospitalizations a year in Kentucky and nearly 3,000 deaths nationally.
 It is the most common diagnosis among hospitalized children and the leading cause of emergency room visits and missing school.

-“Sometimes, seasonal allergies or the common cold can trigger asthma symptoms,” said Lesa Sutton-Davis, M.D., Norton Children’s Hospital Medical Associates – Dixie.
+“Sometimes, seasonal allergies or the common cold can trigger asthma symptoms,” said Lesa Sutton-Davis, M.D., Norton Children’s Hospital Medical Group – Dixie.
 “It can be tricky for parents to know whether their child is coughing and wheezing from allergies, a cold or something else.”

 “Nobody should be coughing at night for more than five or six days in a row,” said Beth VanCleave, R.N., asthma educator for Norton Children’s Hospital.
 “If your child has these symptoms, it’s important to see a doctor.”